kushalasn/Excel-files/README.md

 # Excel-files
-These files provide a template to perform basic statistical operations between the rows and columns
+These files provide a template to perform basic statistical operations on the excel data files